topsumeth-github/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

-Here's how to deploy it on Red Hat systems:
+Here's how to deploy it on RHEL8:

 ## Deploy and Configure Database